andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 - public abstract Node selectFirst(Parent root)
 - public abstract Node selectLast(Parent root)

-The default policy, used in many standard Controls, is accessible via `public static getDefault()` method.
+The default policy, which is used in many standard Controls, is accessible via the following method:

+- public static getDefault()